devspace-sh/devspace/docs/pages/deployment/images.md

 The command shown above would remove the image with name `database` from your DevSpace configuration.

 ## Build images with kaniko (experimental)
 Instead of using your local Docker daemon to build your images, you can also use [kaniko](https://github.com/GoogleContainerTools/kaniko) to build Docker images.
 Using kaniko has the advantage that you are building the image inside a container that runs remotely on top of Kubernetes.
-Using DevSpace.cloud, this container would run inside the Space that you are currently working with.
+Using DevSpace Cloud, this container would run inside the Space that you are currently working with.
 ```yaml
 images:
   default: